-Priorities differ by hiker, and just because something is not important to me does not mean it is not important to another hiker, climber or runner.
-Headlamp priorities are often influenced by the sport or activity for which they are used.
-A couple of additional important features that are important to many hikers, bikers, climbers, etc., are listed below.
+Priorities differ by the hiker, and just because something is not necessary for me does not mean it is not essential to another hiker, climber, or runner.
+The sport or activity determines the type of headlamp someone needs.
+A few critical features to many hikers, bikers, climbers, etc., are listed below.

 Camping or hiking with a group of people makes a red light setting a priority for many people.
 The red light on your headlamp will help prevent you from blinding your neighbor.
 It also helps you retain your own night vision, including your peripheral vision.

-The number of meters a light is thrown, or it’s distance, is very important for runners and people moving fast.
+The number of meters light is thrown, or its distance is very important for runners and people moving fast.
 This is also the case for climbers judging that next pitch at night or early in the morning.
-In these instances, having good beam distance is critical.
+In these instances, having a good beam distance is critical.

 Fenix HM50R Rechargeable Headlamp Choice

-Without further ado, I give you the newest addition to my Backpacking Electronics & Gadgets kit – The Fenix HM50R Rechargeable Headlamp.
-I’ve tested this headlamp, and am pleased with it’s performance.
-It is a high quality headlamp that is well made.
-There is not much I don’t like about this headlamp, and I’m looking forward to putting it through it’s paces on a longer hike.
+I give you the newest addition to my Backpacking Electronics & Gadgets kit – The Fenix HM50R Rechargeable Headlamp.
+I’ve tested this headlamp and am pleased with its performance.
+It is a high-quality headlamp that is well made.
+There is not much I don’t like about this headlamp, and I’m looking forward to putting it through its paces on a longer hike.

 Fenix HM50R Headlamp Decision

 I researched a lot of headlamps before making a decision.
 Gear is essential when you are miles away from the closest town, and the town probably has no outfitter anyway, so I need a dependable headlamp.